mansueto-institute/datasci-workshop/README.md

 ## Examples
 ### Data engineering in R
-### Machine learning in SciKitLearn and TensorFlow
+### Machine learning in scikit-learn and TensorFlow
 ### SQL and DBT
 ### Visualizing in R
 ### R Shiny